Pay to Play and Game Fee 2018/19

 - Platinum, Junior Platinum: full participation in all competitions requiring ECF membership

 - Gold, Junior Gold: full participation in all competitions requiring ECF membership

 - Silver, Junior Silver: participation in all competitions except those submitted for FIDE standard play rating

-- Bronze, Junior Bronze: participation in Leagues, Club internal tournaments, and any congresses that are open only to players from a specified league, county or local area (‘closed’ events)
+- Bronze, Junior Bronze: participation in Leagues, Club internal tournaments, and any congresses or tournaments that are open only to players from a specified league, county or local area (‘closed’ events)